aromanro/MachineLearning/README.md

 ![Screenshot](img/LinearRegression.png)

+I displayed in this chart the line that was used for generating the data (just by adding gaussian noise to the points on the line) along with the linear regression result.
+Something analogous is in the other charts as well.

 #### General Linear regression

 It's time to go to a more complex model, with multiple inputs and multiple outputs and a little more than simply a bunch of simple linear regressions together.
 Here is the wikipedia link: [General Linear model](https://en.wikipedia.org/wiki/General_linear_model).